Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Coexisting unidirectional and bidirectional orders

 where $G_{\mbox{ret}} (\omega,\mathbf{k})$ is the retarded Green's function for the Hamiltonian.
 In terms of the unitary transformation $U_{\mathbf{k}}$ discussed previously, $A(\omega,\mathbf{k})$ becomes

 where the band index $n$ counts the total number of bands in the reconstructed Hamlitonian, and $U_{\mathbf{k},1,n}$ are the coherence factors given by entries of the transformation $U_\mathbf{k}$.
 Due to strong momentum dependence of the spectral weights, the ARPES spectral function of the coexisting phase consists of Fermi arcs.
 Fig.~\ref{Fig_Coex_FS} shows the quasiparticle energy and angle resolved photoemission spectrum with electron pockets centered at $(\pi/3,\pi/3)$ for CDW state with coexisting unidirectional and bidirectional order parameters.
+The curves in the upper plot of Fig.~\ref{Fig_Coex_FS} represent the energy bands.
+The intersection of the bands with chemical potential depicts the electron pocket.

 For coexisting order parameters, since the bidirectional CDW introduces an electron pocket to the Fermi surface, for calculation of the Hall resistance we retain a small momentum dependence of the scattering time \cite{Seo:2014} to enhance the contribution from the electron pockets.
 We plot the Hall resistance $(R_H=1/n_H)$ as a function of temperature in Fig.~\ref{Fig_Coex_Rh}.
 Since a bidirectional CDW has an electron pocket, the zero temperature Hall coefficient reduces to negative values, consistent with the experiments \cite{LeBoeuf:2007,Chang:2010,Laliberte:2011}.
 In the inset of Fig.~\ref{Fig_Coex_Rh} we plot the Hall number below $p^*=0.19$ adding a small bidirectional component to the uniaxial order parameter near optimal doping.
 The suppression of the Hall number below $p^*$ is still observed even after adding a week bidirectional component.